The Burgundy Pit

 The Burgundy Pit is a 1981 fantasy role-playing game adventure published by Wilmark Dynasty.

 Contents

-The Burgundy Pit is an adventure in which an illusionist has discovered the whereabouts of an old enemy, and has hired the party to regain a magic item.
+The Burgundy Pit is an adventure in which an illusionist hires the player characters to retrieve a magic item from a dungeon, after finding the location of an old enemy.

 Reception

 Lewis Pulsipher reviewed The Burgundy Pit in The Space Gamer No. 48.
 Pulsipher commented that "The module is grossly overpriced.
 There is not much here, nor is the semi-professional nature of the production an excuse for astronomical price."